UK Construction Safety Glossary

 Working at Height

 Any work carried out in a place where a person could fall a distance liable to cause personal injury.
 This includes work on ladders, scaffolds, roofs, and mobile elevated work platforms, as well as work near openings, edges, and fragile surfaces.
-The Work at Height Regulations 2005 require employers to follow a hierarchy of controls: avoid, prevent, and mitigate falls.
+The Work at Height Regulations 2005 require employers to follow a hierarchy of controls: avoid work at height where possible, prevent falls using appropriate equipment, and mitigate the consequences of any fall.

 Home | FAQ | Read Our Blog | Download Free Templates